Rhizocephala

-Rhizocephala are derived barnacles that parasitise mostly decapod crustaceans, but can also infest Peracarida, mantis shrimps and thoracican barnacles, and are found from the deep ocean to freshwater.
+Rhizocephala are derived barnacles that are parasitic castrators.
+Their hosts are mostly decapod crustaceans, but include Peracarida, mantis shrimps and thoracican barnacles.
+Their habitats range from the deep ocean to freshwater.
 Together with their sister groups Thoracica and Acrothoracica, they make up the subclass Cirripedia.
 Their body plan is uniquely reduced in an extreme adaptation to their parasitic lifestyle, and makes their relationship to other barnacles unrecognisable in the adult form.
+They also exhibit the most extreme sexual dimorphism of all animals.
+The females inject themselves into a host and take over their bodies, while the males inject themselves into a settled female and cease being independent organisms through the degeneration of all tissues except the ones responsible for spermatogenesis.
 The name Rhizocephala derives from the Ancient Greek roots ῥίζα (rhiza, "root") and κεφαλή (kephalē, "head"), describing the adult female, which mostly consists of a network of thread-like extensions penetrating the body of the host.

-Description and lifecycle
+Description

+Adults

-As adults they lack appendages, segmentation, and all internal organs except gonads, a few muscles, and the remains of the nervous system.
-Females also have a cuticle, which is never shed.
-Other than the minute larval stages, there is nothing identifying them as crustaceans or even arthropods in general.
-The only distinguishable portion of a rhizocephalan body is the externa; the reproductive portion of adult females.
+Adult rhizocephalans lack appendages, segmentation, and all internal organs except gonads, a few muscles, and the remains of the nervous system.
+Females have a cuticle, which is never shed.
+Other than the larval stages, there is nothing identifying them as crustaceans or arthropods in general.
+The only distinguishable portion of an adult rhizocephalan body is the externa: the reproductive portion of adult females.

+Nauplius and cypris larvae

 Nauplii released from adult females swim in water for several days without taking food (the larva has no mouth and no intestine) and transform into cypris larvae (cyprids) after several moults.
 Like the nauplii, the cyprids are lecithotrophic (non-feeding).

+Parasitism

-The female cypris in Kentrogonida settles on a host and metamorphoses into a specialized juvenile form called a kentrogon, which has no visible segmentation and has no appendages except the antennules that are used to attach itself to the host, and whose only purpose is to inject a cell mass named the vermigon into the host's hemolymph through a retractive hollow stylet on its head.
-The kentrogon stage seems to have been lost in all of the Akentrogonida, where the cypris injects the vermigon through one of its antennules.
-The vermigon grows into root-like threads through the host's tissue, centering on the digestive system and especially the hepatopancreas, and absorb nutrients from the hemolymph.
-This network of threads is called the interna.
+The female cypris larva in Kentrogonida settles on a host and metamorphoses into a specialized juvenile form, a kentrogon.
+This has no visible segmentation and no appendages except the antennules.
+These are used to attach the larva to the host; their only purpose is to inject a cell mass, the vermigon, into the host's hemolymph through a retractive hollow stylet on the larva's head.
+The kentrogon stage seems to have been secondarily lost in all of the Akentrogonida, where the cypris injects the vermigon through one of its antennules.
+The vermigon grows into a network of root-like threads through the host's tissue, centering on the digestive system and especially the hepatopancreas, and absorb nutrients from the hemolymph.
+The network of threads is called the interna.
 The female then grows a sac-like externa, which consists of a mantle, a mantle cavity, an ovary and a pair of passageways known as cell receptacles, extruding from the abdomen of the host.